AliveToolkit/alive2/README.md

 ```

-Running Standalone Translation Validation Tool (alive-tv)
+Running the Standalone Translation Validation Tool (alive-tv)
 --------

-This tool takes two arguments: source and target (optimized) bitcode.
+This tool has two modes.

+In the first mode, specify a source (original) and target (optimized)
-For example, let's prove that removing `nsw` is correct for addition:
+IR file.
+For example, let's prove that removing `nsw` is correct
+for addition:

 ```
 $ ./alive-tv src.ll tgt.ll